lovelindhoni/postedin-analytics/README.md

 Postedin works by injecting content scripts into the host LinkedIn page, and querying and preprocessing data before passing it as a message back to the extension.

-### Why was LinkedIn's API not used?

-I didn't used the LinkedIn's API because it would result in rate limit exceedances, and, moreover, using the API would be very straightforward, like creating a web app, and I thought it would not reflect my abilities of creating a Chrome extension.

 ## Tech Stack

 - **React.js**: Utilized for building the frontend UI of the Chrome extension.